Enstatite chondrite: Superlatives

 The largest known recorded E-type chondrite fall happened in the town of Abee, in Alberta in 1952.
 The 107 kg stone fell in a farmer's wheat field, creating an impact pit 0.7 m in diameter and 1.5 m deep.
-Based on estimates of its velocity and inclination, it is thought to have arrived on a relatively low-speed, low-inclination orbit that had a perihelion near 0.95 AU and an aphelion probably close to 2.74 AU.
+Based on estimates of its velocity and inclination, it is thought to have arrived at a relatively low-speed, low-inclination orbit that had a perihelion near 0.95 AU and an aphelion probably close to 2.74 AU.
 It is classified as being a shock-melted breccia, its minerals having recrystallized after the impact that knocked it off of its parent body.
 The meteorite was acquired by the Geological Survey of Canada, and a large sample of it is on display at the Royal Ontario Museum.

 The largest known E-type chondrite in the asteroid belt may be 21 Lutetia, with a diameter of approximately 100 km, based on observations from the Rosetta spacecraft, ESO's New Technology Telescope, NASA Infrared Telescope Facility, and the Spitzer Space Telescope.